MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.WSMan.Management/Disable-WSManCredSSP.md

 ## Parameters

 ### -Role

 Specifies whether to disable CredSSP as a client or as a server.
 The acceptable values for this parameter are: Client and Server.

 If you specify Client, this cmdlet performs the following actions:

 - Disables CredSSP on the client.
-This cmdlet sets WS-Management setting **\<localhost|computername\>\Client\Auth\CredSSP** to false.
+This cmdlet sets WS-Management setting `<localhost|computername>\Client\Auth\CredSSP` to false.
-- Removes any WSMan/* setting from the Windows CredSSP policy **AllowFreshCredentials** on the client.
+- Removes any `WSMan/*` setting from the Windows CredSSP policy **AllowFreshCredentials** on the client.

 If you specify Server, this cmdlet performs the following action:

 - Disables CredSSP on the server.
-This cmdlet sets the WS-Management setting **\<localhost|computername\>\Service\Auth\CredSSP** to false.
+This cmdlet sets the WS-Management setting `<localhost|computername>\Client\Auth\CredSSP` to false.

 ```yaml
 Type: System.String